MicrosoftDocs/VBA-Docs/api/Word.Application.FeatureInstall.md

 This example activates a new instance of Microsoft Excel and checks the value of the  **FeatureInstall** property.
 If the property is set to **msoFeatureInstallNone**, the code displays a message box that asks the user whether they want to change the property setting.
 If the user responds "Yes," the property is set to **msoFeatureInstallOnDemand**.

+> [!NOTE]
- **Note**  For this example to function properly, you must add a reference to Microsoft Excel Object Library.
+> For this example to function properly, you must add a reference to Microsoft Excel Object Library.

 ```vb